ripsawridge/site/site/contents/articles/stack-changes.md

 the code size so much even just when using it for calls, that it would bloat the code unacceptably if I do this for all IC types.
-It threw off our profiler calculations, highlighting a weakness there that the profiler is based on code size in bytes rather than say, number of AST nodes (this should be tackled and solved, of course!).
+It threw off our profiler calculations, highlighting a weakness there that the profiler is based on code size in bytes rather than say, number of abstract syntax tree nodes (this should be tackled and solved, of course!).
 What proved a better solution for production was a series of loads.
 The `JSFunction` associated with this function is available in the stack frame.
 I load that, then walk through to the vector hanging off the